The Hike before the Hike: 6 NY/NJ Hiking Trails Accessible by Public Transportation

 Distance: 5.7 miles

-Transit: Metro-North Hudson Line → Breakneck Ridge
+Transit: Metro-North Hudson Line →Breakneck Ridge (Or Cold Spring)

 Restrooms: None

-Only attempt this if your soul—and your quads—are ready.
+Only attempt this if your soul (and your quads) are ready.
 Breakneck is the most challenging but also the most beautiful trail here.
 But please read this twice:

 Trains stop here weekends only